 Pairs of pressure “Tappings”, as highlighted in the image, are machined into the orifice flange.
 Note that these holes are directly opposite each other.

 Tap holes are either tapped ½” NPT or ½” NPS socket connection.
 A one-tap hole from each flange is used to connect instruments with the help of a tube that allows liquid or gas to reach the instrument.
 You can see this in the image.
 The other hole is sealed with a plug.

 Orifice Flange Installation

 Orifice flanges are installed in a straight run of pipe in order to avoid turbulence at the plate.
 As a rule of thumb, an orifice flange has ten diameters of straight pipe upstream and five diameters of straight pipe downstream.
-In general pressure taps kept at the same elevation to each other.
+In general, pressure taps are kept at the same elevation as each other.

 Image Source: idSolutions

 Orifice flanges are available in Class# 300, 600, 900, 1500, and 2500-pound ratings, and the Dimensions are covered in ASME B16.36.
 Images show the installation setup of an orifice flow meter.